spockmay/BSA-event-scraper/README.md

 ---

 Development Note: This project is 100% human-authored.
 No Large Language Models (LLMs) or generative AI tools were used in the writing of this code, logic, or documentation.

+This project is not affiliated with Scouting America or BSA and is simply a tool to make the life of one ASM easier.